kolorobot/spring-boot-angular/README.md

 >  npm run watch

 Now you can freely modify `client/src` files and see them instantly in the Spring Boot application.

+See `application-dev.properties`.

+### Thymeleaf

+Thymeleaf templates are located in `server/src/main/resources/templates` and in development mode they can be instantly reloaded.
+See `application-dev.properties`.

+## Thymeleaf in IntelliJ

+To preview Thymeleaf templates using IntelliJ, open direct link to the template:

+- Open Thymeleaf template (e.g. `error.html`)
+- Select `Web Preview` action (`Alt + F2`)
+- Hold `Shift` and select the browser